junxit/us-congress-bills-115/metadata.md

 - 2017-03-09 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-09 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-03-09 — Referred to the Committee on Veterans' Affairs, and in addition to the Committee on Oversight and Government Reform, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2017-03-20 — Referred to the Subcommittee on Economic Opportunity.
+- 2017-03-20 — Subcommittee on Economic Opportunity Discharged.
+- 2017-03-21 — Subcommittee Hearings Held.
+- 2017-05-17 — Committee Consideration and Mark-up Session Held.
+- 2017-05-17 — Ordered to be Reported (Amended) by the Yeas and Nays: 13 - 11.
+- 2017-05-23 — Committee on Oversight and Government discharged.
+- 2017-05-23 — Committee on Oversight and Government discharged.
+- 2017-05-23 — Placed on the Union Calendar, Calendar No. 94.
+- 2017-05-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-146, Part I.
+- 2017-05-23 — Reported (Amended) by the Committee on Veterans' Affairs.
+H. Rept.
+115-146, Part I.